Gender Inclusive Finance

 Bridging the gap with the Denarau Action Plan

 Did you know that more than one billion women are still excluded from formal financial services?
-The 2014 Global Findex also indicates there is an average 9% gender gap in access to bank accounts across developing economies.
+The 2014 and 2017 Global Findex indicates there is an average 9% gender gap in access to bank accounts across developing economies.
 In some regions, this figure is far higher.
 This gender gap has remained unchanged since 2011 despite overall progress towards financial inclusion.

 As a result, AFI members committed to the Denarau Action Plan (DAP) to increase women’s access to quality and affordable financial services globally — bridging the financial inclusion gender gap.
+The Denarau Action Plan targets to accelerate the progress of women's financial inclusion by halving the financial inclusion gender gap across AFI member jurisdictions by 2021.

 The Denarau Action Plan contributes to women’s economic empowerment and the United Nations’ Sustainable Development Goals (SDG) specifically Goal 5 — Gender Equality.